 Gardener’s Gift Guide: soil testing kit

-Testing your soil used to be expensive, time consuming, and complicated.
+Testing your soil used to be expensive, time-consuming, and complicated.
 Not anymore.
 This soil testing kit is a game changer.
 I love it when innovation and good ideas make my life easier.
-Testing my soil at least once a year has made a huge difference in the health of my garden.
-Soil testing gives you knowledge you can’t come by any other way.
+Testing my soil at least once a year has made a considerable difference in the health of my garden.
+Soil testing gives you the knowledge you can’t come by any other way.
 It takes the guesswork out of when to add fertilizer to your garden.

 Gardener’s Gift Guide: watering grids

-I remember when I first saw the garden grids from Garden in Minutes on my Instagram feed.
+I remember first seeing the garden grids from Garden in Minutes on Instagram.
 I was struck by what a good idea it was.
-Garden grids solve the problem of even watering and dividing your beds for square foot gardening.
+Garden grids solve the problem of even watering and dividing your beds for square-foot gardening.
 All these years later, I’m still adding them to every new raised bed I install and recommending them to all my friends and clients.
 I love these watering grids.